 Within a few minutes into her first interview however, Heather was overwhelmed with the sounds of phones ringing and people passing by talking to one another.
 Despite her request, her colleagues were still speaking to one another.
 At the end of the day, Heather felt discouraged by how poorly her screening had gone, and was worried that she may have gotten some poor answers from some highly qualified candidates due to her loud environment.

 That night, Heather went online to do some research into whether or not there were other recruiters who had been dealing with this same issue, and the type of solution they came up with.
-To her surprise, many who had been just as frustrated as she was had been switching to a method she had never heard of up to this point: pre-recorded video interviewing.
+To her surprise, many who had been just as frustrated as she was had been switching to a method she had never heard of up to this point: one-way video interviewing.

-Pre-recorded video interviewing is a system where instead of having to call each candidate on the phone, the candidate records their answers to a recruiter’s questions using a camera or webcam on their own devices.
+On-demand video interviewing is a system where instead of having to call each candidate on the phone, the candidate records their answers to a recruiter’s questions using a camera or webcam on their own devices.
 For Heather, this solves her problem as she no longer has to worry about finding a quiet room as the videos aren’t actually live or two-way conversations.

 Now, all Heather will have to do is plug in her headphones at her desk and take notes from the videos she watches.
 She now knows that her candidates are giving her their best, most genuine answers and that she can provide her undivided attention in return.